 Socialism is a political worldview that prioritizes the social ownership of the means of production rather than ownership by private individuals or corporations.
 It’s more geared towards public satisfaction rather than the accumulation of profit.

 Socialism involves the collective ownership of resources, managed by a central government, to ensure equal distribution of opportunities and resources.
-It’s the opposite of capitalism, wherein the country’s trade industries are controlled by private owners rather than the state and resources are supposedly distributed through meritocracy.

 The US is a mixed economy.
 Although it’s generally considered a capitalist country, it does exhibit characteristics of socialism.